openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 ## K8s resources
 We will need few K8s resources that will be eventually applied by the Operator.

+### Jobs to Initialize Alarm Server DB
+We need two Jobs that can help with DB

+- One job that creates a Database using `CREATE DATBASE` cmd
+- One job that creates all the tables as part of migration (create new tables, updates, etc) See [postgres](#postgres) for all the required credentials

 #### Alarm server
 This is essentially a typical CRUD app and we need the following

-- Deployment: It should have one initiContainer to create a DB, one initContainers that perform DB migration (create/alter table etc) and one main container which starts the main server.
+- Deployment: one main container which starts the main server.
   No HA, so set replica to 1.
-It should also contain all the ENV variables needed to talk to postgres deployment DB_HOST, DB_PORT, DB_NAME, DB_USER etc.
+It should also contain all the ENV variables needed to talk to postgres deployment DB_HOST, DB_PORT, DB_USER etc (consult with POSTGRES deployment for latest).
+  DB_NAME will be set to whatever is used in [here](#jobs-to-initialize-alarm-server-db).
-  Suitable resources should be provided but not much memory and CPU is need for CRUD apps.
+  Suitable resources should be provided but not much memory and CPU is need for CRUD apps (TBD, need to experiment for exact values).
 - Secrets: DB creds and configs should be read from postgres deployment.
 - Service: Expose and balance using `ClusterIP` (though to start with we will set replica to 1)
 - Ingress: Expose service so that it can be called by users from outside the cluster

 #### Postgres
 This deployment can be leveraged by many microservices by creating their own Database.